 CARR. – On July 27, at her residence, Sandridge, Victoria, in the 34th year of her age, Mary Ann, the beloved wife of John Carr, the only surviving daughter of Mr. John Nevin, Kangaroo Valley, New Town.

 Their mother Mary Nevin had died in 1875, aged 65 yrs, so by 1878, the only woman in the lives of the men, John Nevin, their father, and Thomas and Jack, his sons, was Thomas’ wife, Elizabeth Rachel Day, whom Thomas had married in 1871.
-There is no recorded marriage (to date) of Thomas’ younger brother Jack (William J.) who died in 1891, aged 39 yrs.
+There is no recorded marriage (to date) of Thomas’ younger brother Jack (William J.) who died of typhoid fever in 1891 while employed at the Hobart Gaol, aged 39 yrs.
 Their father John Nevin married again in 1879, at the age of 71 yrs, to Martha Salter, aged 46 years old.
 The deaths of all these female members of Nevin’s family may have prompted the father to take another wife as a gesture of in locus parentis.